-Joanne is a patent executive in AJ Park’s Auckland engineering patent team where her Bachelor of Technology and ability to quickly grasp new things are valuable assets.
+Joanne is a patent executive in AJ Park’s engineering patent team, where she is valued for her knowledge of technology and ability to quickly grasp new concepts.

 I truly love my work because every client brings something new; there’s a huge variety.
 It’s interesting learning about new technology and ideas that clients are working on.
 Technology is changing so rapidly and to be able to see things people haven’t seen before or learn about new innovations is really interesting.

 Joanne graduated from the University of Auckland with a Bachelor of Technology with honours, specialising in medical physics and imaging technology.
 For her honours project, she worked with Auckland Radiation Oncology (ARO) investigating the effectiveness of using radiobiological versus dose-volume objects to create radiotherapy treatment plans for prostate cancer patients.

 Joanne is currently studying to become a patent attorney.